 Due to the number of farm dairies in Kirklees, we offer an economical chargeable service for the collection and analysis of dairy products on their behalf.
 This is considered to be an important area of work given past experience of infections in milk and the high-risk nature of the product.
-This work has continued during the COVID-19 pandemic.
-We are also looking to expand this service to other approved premises and manufacturers of high-risk food, such as meat products premises, to assist such businesses in verifying that their food safety management procedures (based on the HACCP principles) are effective.
+In 2022 we started to expand this service to other approved premises and manufacturers of high-risk food, such as meat products premises, to assist such businesses in verifying that their food safety management procedures (based on the HACCP principles) are effective.
 Due to a reduction in the availability of local food microbiology services, we see this as an important area of work that requires development.
+We have been successful in gaining 1 new commercial contract and will be looking to further expand these in 2023/24 to support businesses.

 The Food team also participates in cross regional and national surveys organised through UKHSA.
 In addition, samples are taken following referrals of sample failures from other local authorities; by officers following or during routine inspections; and/or in response to complaints.
 All sampling is undertaken by officers in accordance with quality procedures and relevant sampling protocols.
 Formal samples are taken in accordance with the Food Law Code of Practice.
 Samples are submitted to either the UKHSA Food and Water Laboratory or Lancashire Analytical Services Laboratories.

-In 2020/21, 213 samples were taken which includes those taken for sample studies as well as those taken to verify process/environmental hygiene within businesses.
-In 2021/22, 248 samples were taken in total.
-Of this number 147 were non- dairy sampling and were undertaken as part of studies or for surveillance at food businesses.
-It is anticipated that once the food inspection programme is fully recovered (following the Covid-19 pandemic) we will increase our sampling to be more in-line with previous years.
-We will also begin to increase our sampling for surveillance purposes due to having additional staffing resources available in the form of 3 officers undertaking studies to become Environmental Health Officers/Senior Technical Officers who, once competent, will undertake sampling as part of our surveillance of food hygiene standards and food safety at businesses.
+In 2021/22, 248 samples were taken which includes those taken for sample studies as well as those taken to verify process/environmental hygiene within businesses.
+In 2022/23, 483 samples were taken in total (95% increase on the previous year).
+It is anticipated that from April 2023 we will continue to increase our sampling programme, we will also begin to increase our sampling for surveillance purposes due to having additional staffing resources available in the form of 3 officers undertaking studies to become Environmental Health Officers/Senior Technical Officers who, once competent, will undertake sampling as part of our surveillance of food hygiene standards and food safety at businesses.